Two Books About The Same Subject: Upsides, Downsides and Commonalities

 With that out of the way, what is each author’s intention?

 Though these intentions are clearly different, they both serve their respective text.
 Nevertheless, trade-offs to each author’s intention are made apparent by reading the other work.
 Beevor’s book leaves no corner of the conflict untouched and resolutely moves its narrative forward.
 The downside is there’s also no room for him to spot a pattern other historians might’ve missed or to focus extensively any one part of the conflict.
-His intention also constricts his writer’s voice to that of an omniscient narrator, which isn’t the most exciting of writer voices.
+His intention also constricts his writer’s voice to that of an omniscient narrator, which isn’t the most exciting narrative device.

 On the other hand, Roberts’ book solves some of the aforementioned downsides because he’s highlighting a particular through-line of the full history.
 Why the war started in 1939 as opposed to 1943 or some other date, for example, can be traced back to Hitler’s neurotic worldview and pathological impatience.
-Furthermore, Roberts’ arriving with something to say means his author voice has more room to express itself, the pleasant byproduct being his book is the wittier of the two works.
-But, and there’s always a but, Roberts’s having a central thesis at all means some parts of the conflict are squeezed out of his field of vision.
-Pretty much any part of the conflict occurring east of Istanbul is given one full chapter at best while the European theatre is comprehensively covered.
+Furthermore, Roberts arriving with something to say means his author voice has more room to express itself, the pleasant byproduct being his book is much wittier.
+But, and there’s always a but, Roberts having a central thesis at all means some parts of the conflict are squeezed out of his field of vision.
+Nearly all battles occurring east of Istanbul is given one full chapter at best while the European theatre is comprehensively covered.

 Conclusion